Mitral Valve Repair and Replacement

-- Infection of the heart valves
+Infection of the heart valves

 What are the risks of an open mitral valve replacement?

-- Blood clots leading to stroke or heart attack
+Blood clots leading to stroke or heart attack

-- Complications from anesthesia
+Complications from anesthesia

 Continued leaking of the valve

 Damage to nearby organs

 Memory loss or problems with concentration

 How do I get ready for an open mitral valve replacement?

-- Biological valves are made mainly from pig, cow, or human heart tissue.
+Biological valves are made mainly from pig, cow, or human heart tissue.
 Biological valves don’t last as long as mechanical valves

 Try to stop smoking before your operation.
-Ask your doctor for ways to help.
+Ask your healthcare provider about ways to stop.

 What happens during an open mitral valve replacement?

-- The operation will take several hours.
+The operation will take several hours.
 Family and friends should stay in the waiting room, so the surgeon can update them.

-- The surgery team will attach you to a heart-lung machine.
+The surgery team will attach you to a heart-lung machine.
 This machine will act as your heart and lungs during the procedure.

-- Your surgeon will remove your current mitral heart valve and replace it with a new valve.
+Your surgeon will remove your current mitral heart valve and replace it with a new valve.

-- The surgery team will remove the heart-lung machine.
+The surgery team will remove the heart-lung machine.

-- The team will wire your breastbone back together.
+The team will connect your breastbone back together.